alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

 Factions that could be active in the area include:

-  - The Catholic League and the Archbishop of Wuerzburg
+  - The Catholic League and the Archbishop of Würzburg
   - King Gustav of Sweden and Protestants in the region
   - A Mercenary Company: *Mentzer's Irregulars*
   - A Mercantile concern: *Handelshaus von Bodeck* and the *Hammelburg Waffenwerke* as a center of weapons manufacturing under the leadership of *Familie Klee*.